 There are loads of such options available.
 And it’s what I would call a quick and dirty way to get your PR distributed — if that’s all you’re going for.

 There have been many arguments made against the effectiveness of such tools.
 Their business model is based charging for the mass distribution of press releases.
 Even though they end up being published, viewership will be minimal as these articles often do not go through a journalist or editors’ editing (for various reasons).

 Most, if not all of the time, they end up being published alongside the numerous other press releases who have arrived on the site through similar distribution services.
 It is rather unlikely that these articles are promoted by the media’s social media accounts.
 In other words, your reach will be low.

 The first time you do it will probably give you a rush, especially if you see you’re getting links.
 And perhaps the second time too.
 But from then on, you are pretty much just getting links from the same domains repeatedly.

 But let’s forget SEO and link building for a minute.

 Using a distribution service means there’s no direct contact with the media.
-That translates to losing the opportunity to establish a long-term relationship with the journalists that matter – the ones that really have the influence and authority to make sure your press release gets the coverage it deserves.
+That translates to losing the opportunity to establish long-term relationships with the journalists that matter — the ones that really have the influence and authority to make sure your press release gets the coverage it deserves.

 Building a media list